 Pro-tip: Lerman suggests looking for a supplement with 300-320 mg of magnesium.
 The NIH agrees, recommending no more than a 350-mg supplement for adults.
 The best forms are aspartate, citrate, lactate, and chloride which the body absorbs more completely.

-Over 40 percent of the U.S. population doesn’t get enough calcium from their diet.
+doesn’t get enough calcium from their diet.
 This means those people aren’t getting the mineral they need for strong bones and teeth.
 Women in particular start losing bone density earlier, and getting enough calcium from the start is the best nutritional defense against this loss.

 Foods with calcium